rxweb/rxweb/docs/reactive-form-validators/validation-validators/longitude.md

 ---
 title: longitude
-description: longitude validation validators allows user to enter the input which is in the proper longitude format.
+description: longitude validation validator allows user to enter the input which is in the proper longitude format.
 author: rxcontributortwo

 ---